lanl-ansi/PowerModels.jl/DATA.md

 ]
 ```

+#### Standard Matrix Extentions
-Finally, if a new matrix's name extends a current Matpower matrix name with an underscore, then its values will be merged with the original Matpower data matrix.
-Note that this feature requires that the new matrix column names and is the same length as the original matrix.
+Finally, if a nonstandard matrix's name extends a current Matpower matrix name with an underscore, then its values will be merged with the original Matpower component data.
+Note that this feature requires that the nonstandard matrix has column names and has the same number of rows as the original matrix (similar to the `gencost` matrix in the Matpower format).
 For example,
 ```
-% add two new columns to "branch" matrix
 %column_names%  rate_i  rate_p
 mpc.branch_limit = [
     50.2    45;